Nurseries Online

 The Japanese Aralia

-Fatsia japonica is commonly called the Japanese Aralia, it can be grown in the garden or as an indoor plant.
+Commonly called the Japanese Aralia, it can be grown in the garden or as an indoor plant.
 The foliage varies in colour from a light green to a deeper green, it tends to darken as it ages and is darker when grown outdoors.

-Grown as a foliage plant for the large glossy deeply lobbed or palmate leaves this is a shade loving plant.
-If you are growing it indoors, choose a good quality potting mix and grow Fastsia japonica in good filtered light.
+• If you are growing it indoors, choose a good quality potting mix and grow this plant in good filtered light.

 Pruning